Endometriosis Specialist - Denver, CO

 What is endometriosis?

-When tissue implants are found outside of the uterus that look like pieces of your uterine lining, or endometrium, we call this condition endometriosis.
+When tissue implants are found outside of the uterus that look like your uterine lining, or endometrium, under the microscope we call this condition endometriosis.
 Implants of endometriosis are most commonly found in the pelvic area and on the ovaries, fallopian tubes, rectum and bladder dome.
 There are uncommon reports of endometriosis outside the pelvis such as in the lung, colon, inside the bladder, and even as far away as the brain.

 What are the stages of endometriosis?